 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2017.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2018.

 The variance between budgeted and actual general fund revenues is considered significant.
-However, the actual general fund expenditures for the current fiscal year were significantly lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.
-Therefore, developer contributions were maintained consistently with expenditures.
+The actual general fund revenue and expenditures for the current fiscal year were favorable to budget due primarily to increased assessments and anticipated costs which were not incurred in the current fiscal year.
+Therefore, developer contributions were lower.